MacBook Pro (Intel-based): Updates

 Apple refreshed the entire MacBook Pro line on October 24, 2006, to include Intel Core 2 Duo processors which were the first 64-Bit processors in the MacBook Pro.
 Memory capacity was doubled for each model, up to 2 GB for the high-end 15- and 17-inch models.
 FireWire 800 was added to the 15-inch models and hard drive capacity was also increased.

-The MacBook Pro line received a second update on June 5, 2007, with new Nvidia Geforce 8600M GT video cards and faster processor options.
+The MacBook Pro line received a second update on June 5, 2007, with new Nvidia GeForce 8600M GT graphics processors and faster CPU options.
 LED backlighting was added to the 15-inch model's screen, and its weight was reduced from 5.6 lb to 5.4 lb.
 Furthermore, the speed of the front-side bus was increased from 667 to 800 MHz.
 The EFI also was 64-bit for the first time as well.

 On November 1, 2007, Apple added the option of a 2.6 GHz Santa Rosa platform Core 2 Duo CPU as well as reconfigured hard drive options.
 The keyboard also received several changes to closely mirror the one which shipped with the iMac, by adding the same keyboard shortcuts to control multimedia, and removing the embedded numeric keypad and the Apple logo from the command keys.

 On February 26, 2008, the MacBook Pro line was updated once more.
 LED backlighting was added as an option for the 17-inch model.
 Processors were updated to "Penryn" cores, which are built on the 45 nm process (65 nm "Merom" cores were previously used), and hard drive and memory capacities were increased.
 Multi-touch capabilities, first introduced with the MacBook Air earlier that year, were brought over to the trackpad.

 The original case design was discontinued on October 14, 2008, for the 15-inch, and January 6, 2009, for the 17-inch.